 I filmed a video back in May 2010 where I said that we didn’t use “social” as a signal, and at the time, we did not use that as a signal, but now, we’re taping this in December 2010, and we are using that as a signal.

 But the question really isn’t if social media affects SEO.
 It’s how it affects SEO.

 The rise of Google’s social search feature

-Now, before you think that the increased relevance of social search recommendations is some sort of new craze resulting from the launch of the Google Plus social network, consider that Google launched the first version of its Google Social Search tool back in October 2009 and rolled the service out to all users in January 2010.
+Now, before you think that the increased relevance of social search recommendations is some sort of a new craze resulting from the launch of the Google Plus social network, consider that Google launched the first version of its Google Social Search tool back in October 2009 and rolled the service out to all users in January 2010.

-Danny also noted that the specific connections Google was recognizing to populate its social results pages included blogs in your Google Reader, any contacts in your Gmail/Gchat accounts and any contacts you were connected to via profiles listed in your Google Profile.
+Danny also noted that the specific connections Google was using to populate its social results pages included blogs in your Google Reader, any contacts in your Gmail/Gchat accounts and any contacts you were connected to via profiles listed in your Google Profile.
 For example, if you were connected to a friend through Digg and had listed your Digg account within your Google Profile, that friend’s content could appear in your social search results.

 The implications of Google social search

 Although those questions are important, answering them doesn’t take into account the full impact of the newly increased influence of social media on SEO.
-To do that, you need to look at how Google and the other search engines are quantifying social networking authority as a ranking factor within the traditional search engine results page as well.
+To do that, you need to look at how Google and other search engines are quantifying social networking authority as a ranking factor within the traditional search engine results page as well.